sheinlee/Ln-coordination-insights/README.md

 # Ln-coordination-insights
-scripts for Insights into Coordination and Ligand Trends of Lanthanide Complexes from the Cambridge Structural Database
+scripts for Insights into Coordination and Ligand Trends of Lanthanide Complexes from the Cambridge Structural Database(version 2021)